himanibirhade/Central-User-Management/intro_adding_new_user_to_central.md

 13. Verify the user details and then click `Add User`.

 The user's account has been added successfully.

+### Adding Bulk Users to Central

+This section describes how to add bulk users to Central using the console.

+To add bulk users:

+1. On the `User Management` pane, click `Users`.

+2. Select `Add Bulk Users`.
+3. Click `Import CSV file`.
+4. Browse and select the CSV file that contains a list of users who need to be added to Central.
+      > Ensure the CSV file contains all the required details, such as, first name, last name, and email address.

+5. Click `Run`.
+6. Verify the logs to ensure all the users are added.

+The bulk users have been added to Central successfully.

 ### Updating a User

-This section describes how to update a user on  Central.
+This section describes how to update a user on Central using the console.

 To update a user: